trillek-team/trillek-vcomputer-module/README.md

   shown. '**q**' ends the execution.
 - Run mode at what your computer can give.
 It does not enforce a particular speed, but it does compare the real speed against a CPU speed of 100KHz.
 Only stops by doing '**Ctrl+C**'.
 - If SDL2, GLM and OpenGL libs headers are found, then it will create a window of 800x600 showing a virtual screen.
-This add the possibility of end the execution closing the window or pressing '**q**'.
-Additionally '**F3**' key toggles keyboard capturing to virtual keyboard.
-In other words, '**F3**' toggles typing  a virtual keyboard.
+This adds the possibility of end the execution closing the window or pressing '**q**'.
+Additionally '**F3**' key toggles virtual keyboard.
+When Virtual Keyboard is enabled, 'q' key types to it instead of ending the emulation.

 ### benchmark